Astronaut: Space travel milestones

 On 23 July 1980, Pham Tuan of Vietnam became the first Asian in space when he flew aboard Soyuz 37.
-Also in 1980, Cuban Arnaldo Tamayo Méndez became the first person of Hispanic and black African descent to fly in space, and in 1983, Guion Bluford became the first African American to fly into space.
-In April 1985, Taylor Wang became the first ethnic Chinese person in space.
-The first person born in Africa to fly in space was Patrick Baudry (France), in 1985.
-In 1985, Saudi Arabian Prince Sultan Bin Salman Bin AbdulAziz Al-Saud became the first Arab Muslim astronaut in space.
-In 1988, Abdul Ahad Mohmand became the first Afghan to reach space, spending nine days aboard the Mir space station.
+Also in 1980, Cuban Arnaldo Tamayo Méndez became the first person of black African descent, as well as the first Hispanic astronaut.
+In 1983, Guion Bluford became the first African American to fly into space.
+In April 1985, the Taiwanese-American Taylor Wang became the first ethnic Chinese person in space.

-With the increase of seats on the Space Shuttle, the U.S. began taking international astronauts.
+With the increase of seats on the Space Shuttle, the U.S. also began taking international astronauts.
 In 1983, Ulf Merbold of West Germany became the first non-US citizen to fly in a US spacecraft.
 In 1984, Marc Garneau became the first of eight Canadian astronauts to fly in space (through 2010).
+The first person born in Africa to fly in space was Patrick Baudry of France, in 1985.
+In same NASA flight as the Frenchman was the Saudi Arabian Prince Sultan Bin Salman Bin AbdulAziz Al-Saud, who became the first Muslim and Arab astronaut.

 In 1985, Rodolfo Neri Vela became the first Mexican-born person in space.
 In 1991, Helen Sharman became the first Briton to fly in space.

-In 2002, Mark Shuttleworth became the first citizen of an African country to fly in space, as a paying spaceflight participant.
-In 2003, Ilan Ramon became the first Israeli to fly in space, although he died during a re-entry accident.
+In 2001, American Dennis Tito became the first space tourist, after paying a fee for a trip aboard Russian spacecraft Soyuz.
+In 2002, another private tourist, the South African Mark Shuttleworth, became the first citizen of an African country to fly into space.

-On 15 October 2003, Yang Liwei became China's first astronaut on the Shenzhou 5 spacecraft.
+On 15 October 2003, Yang Liwei became China's first astronaut on its own spacecraft, the Shenzhou 5.

-On 30 May 2020, Doug Hurley and Bob Behnken became the first astronauts to launch on a private crewed spacecraft, Crew Dragon.